 - Q: What can advisors in the Economics office help me with?
 A: The things that we can do for you include helping you plan your coursework, helping you understand the graduation requirements for the econ major specifically and helping you learn about graduate and professional school options for economics majors.
 For questions about graduation requirements outside the economics major (total hours, upper division hours, QA, QB, HF, FF, SF, WR2, CW, DV, BA, etc.), it will be more efficient for you to consult with a University College advisor, 801-581-8146

 - Q: How do I set up an appointment to meet with my advisor?
 A: You can book online (click on the red "book an advising appointment" button).
-You can also visit during walk-in hours Mondays from 9 AM-4 PM; first come, first served.

 - Q: Can I bring my (mom, dad, spouse, etc) to my advising appointment?
 Can you release

 my information over the phone to me or someone else?
 A: Yes, if you complete a FERPA release "PIN".
 Here's how:

 - Log into the Campus Information Services (CIS) and find the box labeled 'Student Records"

 - Check the box for academic advising (third box down)

 - Create a PIN (PIN can be letters and/or number, no minimum, max of 20 characters.
 Make this pin something you will remember but also something only you, or those you give it to would know)